-- 4.275 Since the Third Review Conference, efforts to achieve Angola's accession to the Convention were conducted through its embassy in The Hague, its mission to the United Nations in New York, and officials at both the Ministry of Foreign Affairs and the National Assembly in Luanda.
-From 2013 to 2015, representatives of Angola actively participated in OPCW-related activities and were sponsored to attend a number of events related to international cooperation and assistance held at the OPCW and others hosted by other States Parties. - 4.276 On 21 April 2015, the National Assembly of Angola passed a resolution approving the accession of Angola to the Convention, which was followed by Angola's preparation of an instrument of accession for submission to the United Nations. - 4.277 Angola deposited its instrument of accession to the Convention on 16 September 2015, and the Convention entered into force for it on 16 October 2015, making Angola the 192nd State Party.
+- 4.279 Since the Third Review Conference, efforts to achieve Angola's accession to the Convention were conducted through its embassy in The Hague, its mission to the United Nations in New York, and officials at both the Ministry of Foreign Affairs and the National Assembly in Luanda.
+From 2013 to 2015, representatives of Angola actively participated in OPCW-related activities and were sponsored to attend a number of events related to international cooperation and assistance held at the OPCW and others hosted by other States Parties. - 4.280 On 21 April 2015, the National Assembly of Angola passed a resolution approving the accession of Angola to the Convention, which was followed by Angola's preparation of an instrument of accession for submission to the United Nations. - 4.281 Angola deposited its instrument of accession to the Convention on 16 September 2015, and the Convention entered into force for it on 16 October 2015.